New Jersey LLC: Formation and Compliance

 Q: How long does it take to form an LLC in New Jersey?

-Q: Do I need an operating agreement for my New Jersey LLC?
+Q: Do I need an Operating Agreement for my New Jersey LLC?

 Q: What’s the difference between member-managed and manager-managed LLCs in New Jersey?